Czech passport

 Every Czech citizen is also a citizen of the European Union.
 The nationality allows for free rights of movement and residence in any of the states of the European Union, Switzerland and the European Economic Area, but a passport or a national identity card is in practice needed for identification.

 Application

 The passport is issued by the Interior Ministry (Ministerstvo vnitra), and as is internationally customary remains property of the Czech Republic and can be withdrawn at any time.
 It is a valid Proof of Citizenship document according to the Czech nationality law.
-Citizens can hold multiple passports at the same time, and children can be included in the passport.
+Citizens can hold multiple passports at the same time if they meet the criteria.
 The Ministry of Foreign Affairs sporadically issues a list of nations with visa-free travel arrangements with the Czech Republic.

 In an application for a Czech passport, one must submit two photographs of 35mm x 45mm size.